smart-edge-open/ido-specs/doc/reference-architectures/CERA-Near-Edge.md

 - <b>Kubevirt</b>: Provides support for running legacy applications in VM mode and the allocation of SR-IOV ethernet interfaces to VMs.

 #### CERA Near Edge Experience Kit Deployments
-The CERA Near edge experience kits deploys both the near edge cluster and also a second cluster to host the 5GC control plane functions and provide an additional Data Network POD to act as public network for testing purposed.
+The CERA Near Edge Experience Kits deploys both the near edge cluster and also a second cluster to host the 5GC control plane functions and provide an additional Data Network POD to act as public network for testing purposed.
 Note the Access network and UE simulators are not configured as part of the CERA Near Edge Experience Kit.
 Also required but not provided is a binary iUPF, UPF and 5GC components.
 Please contact local Intel® rep for more information.

 ![CERA Experience Kit](cera-near-edge-images/cera-full-setup.png)